aliSadegh/Spark-Kafka-Elasticsearch-example/README.md

 ```

 # Execution
-To deploy the entire solution, execute the following command:
+To deploy the entire solution, navigate to docker-compose directory and execute the following command:
 ```
-sudo docker-compose up docker-compose/ -d
+sudo docker-compose up -d
 ```

 # Testing